pelolsen/DISEksamen/README.md

 [GitHub](https://github.com/pelolsen/diseksamen) Repo for this project.
+[comment]: <> (If you wish this file to be more readable, please access the GitHub link above, so the file can render)
 # Travel Reservation Application
 This Travel Reservation Application is made as an Exam for Copenhagen Buisiness School - Winter 2021